mptoolkit/.github/profile/README.md

 [4] *Infinite boundary conditions for matrix product state calculations*, Ho N. Phien, Guifre Vidal, Ian P. McCulloch, Phys.
 Rev. B 86, 245107 (2012)  https://doi.org/10.1103/PhysRevB.86.245107

 [5] *Variational matrix product ansatz for dispersion relations*, Jutho Haegeman, Bogdan Pirvu, David J. Weir, J. Ignacio Cirac, Tobias J. Osborne, Henri Verschelde, and Frank Verstraete, Phys.
 Rev. B 85, 100408(R) (2012), https://doi.org/10.1103/PhysRevB.85.100408

+[*] Actually, although a key publication came quite early, with "Thermodynamic Limit of Density Matrix Renormalization", Stellan Östlund and Stefan Rommer, Phys.
+Rev. Lett.
+75, 3537, it took several more years for these ideas to develop.
+In practice, the correspondence between DMRG and MPS is less clear in the sense that the programming structures of the methods are somewhat different, and have different trade-offs in terms of computational efficiency.